 How Do Sleeping Positions & Spine Alignment Affect Lower Back Problems and Pain?

-Meanwhile, side or back sleeping on a mattress that is too firm or not supportive enough can cause the spine to fall out of alignment, also resulting in lower back pain.
+Meanwhile, side or back sleeping on a mattress that is too firm or not supportive enough can cause the spine to fall out of alignment, resulting in lower back pain.

 How to Sleep Better With Lower Back Pain